daronphang/programming-resources/dev-ops/containerization/orchestrators/kubernetes/components/services/ingress.md

 ### Resource

-**Ingress and its corresponding service need to be in same namespace** otherwise ingress cannot discover endpoints from the service.
+**Ingress and its corresponding service need to be in same namespace**; otherwise ingress cannot discover endpoints from the service.

-Ingress resources are namespaced.
+If the ingressClassName is omitted, the default should be defined through an IngressClass resource.

 ```yaml
 apiVersion: networking.k8s.io/v1